-Sevil Fertinger (our CDW) has supported these communities by helping them access health and mental health services, encourages and has supported individuals to report experiences of the Peri-natal mental health service, maternity continue to help evidence and support the devel-Services, Depression and Anxiety service, Devon opment of this piece of work.
+.Sevil Fertinger (our CDW) has supported these communities by helping them access health and mental health services, encourages and has supported individuals to report experiences of racial and domestic abuse.

+In developing partnerships with services such as of informing the Equality delivery system and will the Peri-natal mental health service, maternity continue to help evidence and support the devel-Services, Depression and Anxiety service, Devon opment of this piece of work.
 Partnership Trust and sexual health services, Sevil has been able to educate health professionals of the needs and experiences of the BME population.
 By developing these partnerships Sevil has been able to support individuals to access or gain confidence to engage with local services.